mokacoding/the-ios-times-newsletter/header.md

-**Your weekly digest with the most interesting Swift and Objective-C project from the past 7 days.
-Find useful tools, inspiration, projects to contribute to.**
+_Your weekly digest full of interesting open source projects in the Apple ecosystem.
+Find useful tools, inspiration, projects to contribute to._

 <!-- Header end -->